dimagi/commcare-hq/docs/fhir/fhir_import_config.rst

 If a FHIR Import resource type has "Import related only" checked, we need to configure how the resource type is related.

+For example, Patient resources may have associated ServiceRequests, which you may want to import.
+To achieve this, you'd set up a FHIRImportResourceType for ServiceRequests, with "import related only" checked, so only those associated with patients in the import are fetched.

-Navigate to FHIR > JSON Path to resource types, and click "Add JSON Path to resource type".
+Navigate to FHIR > "Resource type relationships", and click "Add resource type relationship".

+Relationships are configured on the child resource type, with a reference to their parent, just like a typical foreign key relationship.
+Options available in this config are:

+* Resource type - the type of the child or descendant resource.
+* Jsonpath - the path used to identify the parent or ancestor resource.
+* Related resource type - the type of the parent or ancestor resource.
+* Related resource is parent - checkbox indicating whether CommCare should set up a parent/child index between the two cases.

+.. admonition:: Example: Adding a patient service request

+    First set up a ServiceRequest resource type as described in the previous section.
+Check "import related only" to only fetch those linked to patients in the import.
+Then navigate to the "Add resource type relationship" page.

-A ServiceRequest.subject is a reference to the Patient it is referring.
+    ``ServiceRequest.subject`` references the Patient it is referring.
+    To set up this relationship:

-Set "Resource type" to "ServiceRequest".
+    * Set "Resource type" to "ServiceRequest".

-Set "JSONPath" to "$.subject.reference".
+    * Set "Jsonpath" to ``$.subject.reference``.

-Set "Related resource type" to "Patient".
+    * Set "Related resource type" to "Patient".

-If the "Related resource is parent" checkbox is not checked, then CommCare will just create a case for the Patient.
-If it is checked, then CommCare will also create an index on the case for the ServiceRequest as a child case, and link it to the case for the Patient as its parent case.
+    If the "Related resource is parent" checkbox is checked, then CommCare will create an index on the ServiceRequest case, making the Patient case its parent.

-The child-to-parent relationship will follow the direction of the reference.
-So if a Foo resource has a reference to a Bar resource, then in CommCare the "foo" case will be the child of the "bar" case.

 Testing FHIRImportConfig configuration